nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 There are lots of installations and configurations to be done.
 It would be nice to have a machine image that can be replicated, but as yet I haven't found a way to do that.
 That is left for future.

-## Platform
+### Environment
-I'm running Truenas Fangtooth on a home server with 2 old Xeon processors and lots or RAM.
+Truenas Fangtooth on a home server with 2 old Xeon processors and lots or RAM.

 Create an instance (VM) with Ubuntu Server 24.04 LTS as the starting point.